 The Examination Committee approves the project and reading list and administers the exam.

 Once students decide on the topic of their master’s project, they should discuss their choices for the remaining two members of the Examination Committee with their chair.
-Students should do this early as some faculty make commitments several semesters in advance.
+Students should do this early as some faculty make advance commitments.
 Students describe the proposed project to the other two faculty members they want to have on the committee and ask whether they are willing to serve.
-When students have all three committee members, they must inform their plan coordinator and the Associate Chair for Graduate Studies to obtain their approval.
+When students have all three committee members, they must inform their chair, their plan coordinator and the Associate Chair for Graduate Studies to obtain their approval.

 For approval of the Masters Examination committee, the student will complete the Declaration of Committee form available online.
 All Committee members must also be approved by the Graduate School to be on student committees.
 The Associate Chair will inform the student if a Committee member is not authorized to be on student exam committees.